etowah/seba-control-repo/README.md

 Network Diagram:
 https://github.com/etowah/seba-control-repo/blob/master/SEBA.pdf

-There are 2 high level steps that need to be done from a build host with internet access.
+The Build and Gather Artifacts steps are done on a build-box host with internet access.
 Those artifacts are kept and used in the offline pod.
-The final 3 high level steps are done offline.
+Assuming everything is gathered and staged, the Deployment steps can be done offline with no internet access.

 ## Build and Gather Artifacts